LibrariesHacked/data-storytelling/about.md

 1. Initial meeting to discuss the story you want to tell, and ideas for data
 2. Initial preliminary actions, signoff processes, arranging time and people to work on the project
 3. More formal catchups to discuss progress, and to ensure that any work is on track such as extracting data, cleaning data, and creating visualisations
-4. Final presentation of the story, and any follow up actions
+4. Final writeup of the story, and any follow up actions

+The story would then be published on this site, and shared with the wider library community.

 ## How much time will you need to spend on this?